Daniel-Kharrat/Protools-Reaper/README.md

 Also install the **ReaTeam Extensions** in the same manner

-After all the packages finish installing restart reaper and that's it
+After all the packages finish installing restart reaper and you're ready to go

+For future updates you can go to: **REAPER → Extensions → ReaPack → Synchronize packages**

+### Step 3:
+You may need to do some tweaks on different computers

 ## If you wish to install some of the Scripts or FX without my config
 You can copy the repository link from here: